DianYu420376/runyu-cathy-zhang.github.io/_pages/about.md

 ----
 <div style="display: grid; grid-template-columns: auto auto; gap: 12px;">
 <span style="color: #4F81BD;">Sep 2024</span>  <span> Our paper (one of my favorite works!) <a href="https://arxiv.org/abs/2209.14376">On the Optimal Control of Network LQR with Spatially-exponential Decaying
 Structure</a> is accepted to Automatica!
-Feel free to check it out!! </a>!
+Feel free to check it out! </a>!
 </span>
 <span style="color: #4F81BD;">Aug 2024</span>  <span>I'm very honored to be selected as <a href="https://risingstars-eecs.mit.edu/"> rising star in EECS 2024</a>!
 </span>